 There is something magical about the draw of a video game.
-I can vaguely remember waking up extra early on a Saturday morning to get to our family desktop before my siblings had a chance.
+As a young lad, I can vaguely remember waking up extra early on a Saturday morning to get to the family desktop before my siblings had a chance.
 The first game I really obsessed over was SimCity 2000.
 With a cold creaky wood floor under my feet and a wobbly monitor on top of an old card table I was transported into another world.
-I’ve sense grown up with all sorts of games, as have many others.
-The industry has taken off on unprecedented levels.
+I’ve since grown up with all sorts of legendary games, from the legend of Zelda and Super Mario on the console to Company of Heroes and Starcraft on the PC.
+Since that time, the gaming industry has taken off on unprecedented levels.
 From multi million dollar game releases to E-sports leagues there is now room for competitive professional gamers.
 There are even others that are making a name for themselves on non-competitive levels.
 Platforms like YouTube and Twitch foster good environments for these gaming entrepreneurs.

 I think the biggest things to keep in mind for any streamer are the customer base and acknowledging the initial workload.
 Every video game will have a different customer type and different behaviors along with that.
 Neuro seems to do a great job of checking in with his customer base.
 After every match he stops and answers questions.
 He gets a feel of the room and decides what type of match to play next.
-He will often ask for feedback if he had a problem that he can not solve during the match.
+He will often ask for feedback if he had a problem that he cannot solve during the match.
 It is rare to be acknowledged in a chat room of over 500 people and my first question was answered within minutes.
 Neuro was in game when he did it.
 This is the devotion he gives to his customer base.

 It is important to note that there are other aspects that streamers pay close attention to in order to make their content professional.
 After all, if you spend 60-70 hours a week doing something you may as well do it properly right?